MadelineBeck/Hourglass_Data_PostProcessing/README.md

 HG_WX_Cleanup:
 At the fieldsite, there is an automated weather station present.
 This weather station collects a variety of information, but to be used correctly, needs to be further cleaned.
 This code provides the framework necessary to clean up variables for this exported dataset.

+Hourglass_Hourly.csv
+This is an example file that is downloaded directly from the Campbell datalogger.
+This code can be cloned with this repository to be run as an example code for the HG_WX_Cleanup code.